-The Logos Seminar is a weekly evening noncredit seminar offering students a rare chance to take a guided journey through classic Christian tradition and its critics, and to hear from world-class Christian scholars.
+The Logos Seminar is a biweekly evening noncredit seminar offering students a rare chance to take a guided journey through the classical Christian tradition and its critics, and to hear from world-class Christian scholars.
 Meetings will be select Monday evenings 7:30-9pm during the semester (exact dates within registration link).
-Sessions will be a mix of foundational study of classic Christian (and anti-Christian!) texts, fundamental issues in Biblical studies and hermeneutics, as well a (virtual) visiting speaker series hearing from a variety of Christian scholars who apply these traditions of Christian scholarship to today’s complex world.REGISTER HERE
+Sessions will be a mix of foundational study of the classical Christian (and anti-Christian!) texts, fundamental issues in Biblical studies and hermeneutics, as well a (virtual) visiting speaker series hearing from a variety of Christian scholars who apply these traditions to today’s complex world.REGISTER HERE

 Each semester of the Seminar features entirely new content and visiting speakers.
 Students are expected to do short readings and occasional short writing assignments throughout the course, with a workload equivalent to a 1-credit course per semester.
 Any Cornell student is eligible to register.
 The Seminar presupposes most students share a broadly Christian framework but non-Christian students interested in learning more about the tradition are also welcome to register.